 2. Understanding Gartley Patterns

 The Gartley pattern appears in two mirror-image variations: bullish and bearish.
-Both signal a potential trend reversal by telling a story of momentum exhaustion.
+It typically functions as a continuation signal by identifying the end of a temporary correction within a larger trend.

 3. Identifying and Analyzing Gartley Patterns